 Beautiful landscapes and regular pruning go hand in hand.
 Thinning out rose bushes and trimming trees might not be your favorite tasks, but they go more quickly if you have the right tool in hand.

-Handheld pruning shears are great for nipping off narrow stems and branches up to 1/2 inch in diameter, but for pruning large branches up to 2 or 3 inches, you’ll want to use loppers.
+Handheld pruning shears are great for nipping off narrow stems and branches up to 1/2 inch in diameter, but for pruning large branches up to 2 or 3 inches, loppers are a better fit.
 In effect, loppers are the beefed-up version of pruning shears, offering more reach and cutting power.

-- MOST VERSATILE: T-MAI Extendable Anvil Lopper
+- BEST OVERALL: T-MAI Extendable Anvil Lopper

 At first glance, loppers all look pretty much the same—two handles that open wide to manipulate their scissor-like blades, but there are important differences between models.

 Length and Weight